YukkiTimmy/Tilemap2Tileset/README.md

 Then just press start!

 # >----Todo----<

-1. Adding a mirrored mode, that checks if tiles are unique, even when they get mirrored in all directions
+1. A offset setting that lets you choose the start position

-2. A offset setting that lets you choose the start position
+2. A spacing setting that lets you choose a spacing between every tile, so that you could have a 1px thick grid

-3. A spacing setting that lets you choose a spacing between every tile, so that you could have a 1px thick grid
+3. A sorting algorithm that prints similar looking images next to each other, so you have a nicer looking tileset

-4. A sorting algorithm that prints similar looking images next to each other, so you have a nicer looking tileset
+4. Isometric Mode that prints out isometric tiles

-5. Isometric Mode that prints out isometric tiles
+5. HTML5/Mac/Linux support

-6. HTML5/Mac/Linux support
+6. Overhauling the UI

 I am very thankful for all your feedback and suggestions!